If you are like most city-dwelling investors, you probably don't think much about farms, much less the investing potential of agriculture.

 Another option is to invest in equity in the agriculture industry.
 These equities support farmland industries, such as fertilizer and seeds, equipment, and distribution or processing.
 In the farming sector, several publicly traded companies and investors can invest in agriculture stocks in these companies.

-This is a good option for people who are already involved in stock trading and are interested in purchasing in the agriculture industry.
+This is a good option for people already involved in stock trading and interested in purchasing in the agriculture industry.
 Large companies that you may want to consider are Deere & Co (D.E.), Monsanto Co.
 (MON), and DowDuPont (DWDP).

-4. Mutual Funds & Exchange Traded Funds (ETFS)
+2. Mutual Funds & Exchange Traded Funds (ETFs)

 It is important to note that mutual funds and ETFs often have fees associated with them.
 Be sure to consider the costs associated with these trades before investing in a mutual fund or ETF.